 At Thomas Barnes we believe that reading is one of the keystones to our children becoming life-long learners.
-That is why reading remains one of our very top priorities as we welcome our children back into school full-time after the closures of the pandemic.
+That is why reading remains one of our very top priorities across all year groups.
 In the younger years we focus on learning to read, before modelling how to read to learn in the later years.
 Alongside the process of reading and application of skills, we also promote reading for pleasure through reading aloud to the class and other book-centred events, such as World Book Day.

 Phonics and Early Reading

-Our pupils begin their learning journey in reading with a structured phonics programme based on Letters and Sounds (but incorporating also some of the physical aspects of Jolly Phonics).
+Our pupils begin their learning journey in reading with a structured phonics programme based on Little Wandle.
+This is a new scheme to us from February 2022 and we are excited about the positive impact it will have on early reading for our pupils.
 Pupil progress in phonics is tracked and planning adapted accordingly.
 They are also provided with a diet of on-sight word recognition, especially of high frequency words, through which they develop the automaticity they need to become fluent readers.

-In Key Stage One, book-banded book schemes are used to ensure that the individual reading books given to pupils are well-matched to their reading ability.
-Positive incentives are used to promote reading regularly at home.
+In Key Stage One and EYFS, the Little Wandle book scheme will be used to ensure that the individual reading books given to pupils are well-matched to their reading ability and stage in phonics.
+Positive incentives (such as ‘5 for 5’) are used to promote reading regularly at home.
 Books may be changed daily.